I'm Not Scared (novel): Plot

 A few days later, Michele is playing with his friend Salvatore and tells Salvatore the secret of the boy in the hole in exchange for two toy soccer kits.
 Michele soon returns to see Filippo in the hole, but Felice catches him because Salvatore had told him Michele’s secret in exchange for driving lessons.
 Felice brings Michele back to his house and gets into a fight with Michele’s mother, who is angry about how he has hit her son.
 Pino arrives and beats up Felice while Sergio tries to restrain him.
 Later that night, Pino tells Michele that he must not go to visit Filippo again.

 Over the next week, the children keep on playing outdoors while, strangely, the adults of the village all remain indoors.
 It has become clear that the police are closing in on the kidnappers, and one night Michele is awoken by yelling in the kitchen.
 He overhears a heated argument between Felice and Sergio.
 They are now holding Filippo in a grotto near a dried-up riverbed.
 Pino suggests that they return the kidnapped boy to the authorities.
 But Sergio overrules him, and the group gets into an argument about who will have to kill the boy.
 Pino pulls out a few matches, breaks them in half, and tells the group that whoever picks the match without the head will have to shoot the boy.

-Before he can see to whom the responsibility falls, Michele jumps out of his bedroom window and gets on his bicycle to rush to Filippo’s rescue.
+Before he can see on whom the responsibility falls, Michele jumps out of his bedroom window and gets on his bicycle to rush to Filippo’s rescue.
 Michele arrives at the grotto where Filippo is held, finds Filippo and helps him escape.
 However, Michele cannot exit the grotto in time before the kidnappers arrive, so he tries to hide.
 His father Pino walks in, and because of the darkness of the night, he shoots Michele, having mistaken him for Filippo.
 Michele loses consciousness, but he wakes up a few minutes later in his father’s arms.
 Pino is pleading with him to stay awake while a police helicopter hovers overhead.
 Michele again loses consciousness.